Azure-Samples/ms-identity-blazor-server/WebApp-OIDC/B2C/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `blazorserver-B2C\appsettings.json` file.
+1. Find the key `Instance` and replace the value with your tenant name.
+For example, `https://fabrikam.b2clogin.com`
 1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of the `WebApp-blazor-server-b2c` application copied from the Azure portal.
+1. Find the key `Domain` and replace the existing value with your Azure AD tenant name.
+1. Find the key `SignUpSignInPolicyId` and replace with the name of the `Sign up and sign in` policy you created.
+1. Find the key `ResetPasswordPolicyId` and replace with the name of the `Password reset` policy you created.
-1. Find the key `Authority` and populate it with your policy authority strings e.g. `https://<your-tenant-name>.b2clogin.com/<your-tenant-name>.onmicrosoft.com/B2C_1_signupsignin`.
+1. Find the key `EditProfilePolicyId` and replace with the name of the `Profile editing` policy you created.

 ## Running the sample